How to Access Property Records in Delaware

 The chain of title is a list of all owners since the beginning.
 This list is documented through deeds with each county's Delaware recorder's office.
 These records are public and accessible by anyone at any time.

-Liens, Encumbrances, and Property Records in Delaware
+Buying and Selling Property in Delaware

 Real estate transactions are when property records really shine.
 They provide a solid foundation for the sale.
 Before the purchase, buyers, realtors, title companies, and attorneys consult property records to gather information about the property.
 During the sale, more records are created to replace older ones.